marmelab/react-admin/docs/useCanAccessCallback.md

 ## Usage

 `useCanAccessCallback` returns an async function that takes an object `{ action, resource, record }` as argument.
-This function returns an object with the following properties:

-- `canAccess`: a boolean determining whether the user has access to the resource.
+This function returns a boolean indicating whether users have access to the provided resource and action.
-- `error`: the error that might have occurred.

 ```jsx
 import { useCanAccessCallback, useRecordContext, useDataProvider, Button } from 'react-admin';